xonmatrix/hass-localtuya/documentation/docs/configure_add_device.md

 !!!
 Note "Discovery"
-    By default, `LocalTuya` includes a discovery feature that scans for Tuya devices within the local network, listing them in the config flow.
-However, this function requires the Home Assistant machine to be connected to the same network as the Tuya devices and might not function across different subnets,
+    By default, `LocalTuya` includes a discovery feature that scans for Tuya devices within the local network and lists them in the config flow.
+However, this function requires Home Assistant to be connected to the same network as the Tuya devices and to have the same subnets.

 1. Selecting `Add new device` will display a new page with the listed discovered devices (1) <br> Select the device you wish to configure, then click on `Submit`.
     {.annotate}